damien-devpy/pokedex/README.md

 >>> python manage.py runserver
 ```

+Or you can test it live on the version deployed on [Heroku](https://pokedexdrf.herokuapp.com/)

 ## How it works

 They are to applications into this project, a Pokedex app and a Pokemon app.
 Each of this has his own API.

 The Pokedex API is a read only API.

+## sign-up/

+Self explanatory, allows you to sign up and access Pokemon CRUD API

 ## Pokedex API